Micah Hyde (American football): 2013

-2014 season
+2014

 During organized team activities, Hyde began to transition to free safety.
 Head coach Mike McCarthy opted to change his position due to the Packers lack of depth at safety after the departure of M. D. Jennings to the Chicago Bears in free agency.
 Throughout training camp, Hyde competed against rookie first round pick Ha Ha Clinton-Dix for the job as the starting free safety.
 Defensive coordinator Dom Capers named Hyde the starting free safety to start the regular season, opposite strong safety Morgan Burnett.
 He also remained the backup kick and punt returner for the season.

-He started the Green Bay Packers' season-opener at the Seattle Seahawks and made five combined tackles in their 36–16 loss.
+He started the Packers' season-opener at the Seattle Seahawks and made five combined tackles in their 36–16 loss.
 On October 26, 2014, Hyde recorded a season-high seven combined tackles during a 44–23 loss at the New Orleans Saints in Week 8.
-In Week 10, Hyde made a season-high two pass deflections, a tackle, and his first career interception in the Packers' 55–14 victory against the Chicago Bears.
+In Week 10, Hyde made a season-high two pass deflections, a tackle, and his first career interception in the Packers' 55–14 victory against the Bears.
 His interception occurred in the first quarter off a pass by quarterback Jay Cutler and was originally intended for tight end Martellus Bennett.
 On November 16, 2014, Hyde collected four solo tackles, broke up a pass, and returned a punt by Donnie Jones for a 75-yard touchdown during a 53–20 victory against the Philadelphia Eagles.
-On November 23, 2014, he made four solo tackles, a pass deflection, a sack, and intercepted a pass by Teddy Bridgewater during a 24–21 win at the Minnesota Vikings.
+On November 23, 2014, he made four solo tackles, a pass deflection, a sack, and intercepted a pass by Teddy Bridgewater during a 24–21 win at the Vikings.
 He finished the season with 59 combined tackles (45 solo), seven pass deflections, two interceptions, and a sack in 16 games and 12 starts.
 Hyde also had 14 punt returns for 221 yards and two touchdowns in 2014.

-The Green Bay Packers finished first in their division with a 12–4 record and went on to defeat the Dallas Cowboys in the NFC Divisional Round.
-On January 18, 2015, Hyde made his first start in a playoff game and made a tackle during a 28–22 loss at the Seattle Seahawks in the NFC Championship Game.
+The Packers finished first in their division with a 12–4 record and went on to defeat the Dallas Cowboys in the NFC Divisional Round.
+On January 18, 2015, Hyde made his first start in a playoff game and made a tackle during a 28–22 loss at the Seahawks in the NFC Championship Game.

-2015 season
+2015

 During training camp, Hyde competed against Casey Hayward to be the Packers' starting nickelback.
 He was named the backup free safety, behind Ha Ha Clinton-Dix, and the starting nickelback to begin the regular season.